 When starting tomato plants from seed the key is to use good quality starter soil.

-I prefer to use organic seed starting mix, although I have used others with good success.
+I prefer to use an organic seed starting mix, although I have used others with good success.
 I just like the quality of this mix and have always had great luck with it.
 Remember if you want strong and healthy plants then you need to start with good quality soil.
+This will give your seedlings the environment they need to grow strong and sturdy root systems.
+Root systems are the key to healthy plants and help your harvest to be a bigger and more abundant one.

-The good news is, it is surprisingly inexpensive and sold just about everywhere both online and in stores.
+The good news is, it is surprisingly inexpensive to purchase organic seed mix and it is sold just about everywhere both online and in stores.

-If you choose to reuse planters you already have you will want to wash and sterilize them.
-I like to use a bottle brush (bought from the dollar store) and warm soapy water with bleach.
+If you choose to reuse planters as I mentioned above you will want to wash and sterilize them before using them again.
+This will remove any old soil and possible pests or lingering diseases from previous years.
+I like to use a bottle brush (bought from the dollar store) and warm soapy water with a bit of bleach added in.

 Make sure to wear gloves so the bleach does not irritate your skin.
-The ratio I use is super exact.
-I fill a bucket and pour in a little bleach. 🙂
+The ratio I use is about 1 part bleach to 9 parts water.
+I usually just fill a bucket and pour in a little bleach eyeballing the measurement.

-Your goal here is to remove any disease, if there is any, before planting your seeds.
+Your goal here is to remove any disease, if there is any, before planting your seeds giving them the very best environment to grow in early on.

 Step #4 Prepare your soil.